lokesh2804-maker/git-demo-2/README.md

 # new project

-This project is created from local system.
+This project is created from local system

 By - Lokesh Saini